• Home Page

 • 7th MD and Education

-A study of Casey's Schools of Instruction
+A Study of Casey's School of Instruction

 The following lessons examine various instructions in Casey's School of the Soldier, School of the Company, and School of the Battalion.
 For each lesson, the author attempts to tie the instructions from each School together, as those taught in School of the Soldier form the foundation for the instructions taught in School of the Company which in turn form the foundation for the instructions taught in School of the Battalion.